yinacobian/frap/README.md

 Dataset: fasta file with query sequences

 Output
-Normalized hits
+Table with normalized hits
-Number of hits
+Table with normailzed hits multiplied by a million Table with number of hits

 Optional outputs
 fasta file with reads that map to the refenrence database